FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 1.rst

 **Floodplain and channel detail**

 If river channels, bridges, culverts, buildings and streets are to be simulated, the user must be able to locate these features with respect to individual grid elements.
-Aerial imagery and shape files are used for this purpose.
+Aerial imagery and shapefiles are used for this purpose.
-Additional data may be required for these components including bridge and culvert rating curves or tables, streets width and curb height, and river cross section surveys.
+Additional data may be required for these components including bridge and culvert rating curves or tables, streets width and curb height, and river cross-section surveys.

 Estimate the project area
 ~~~~~~~~~~~~~~~~~~~~~~~~~